rascafr/hackrf-tips-n-tricks/README.md

 ## Purpose

-This repository purpose is to keep note of some HackRF / GRC tool methods to record, demodulate and generate waveforms.
+This repository purpose is to keep note of some HackRF tool methods to build the Portpack firmware, then record, demodulate and generate waveforms.

 ## RF / Signal analysis